 Extended Day Programs: Young Acheivers offers before and after school care at Lowell.
 Please contact them for more information about their programs and rates, (215) 698-2347.

 The School District of Philadelphia is proud to present a new tool that parents and family members will be able to use to stay connected to their child and their school.
 The School District of Philadelphia Parent & Family Portal gives you access to valuable information about your child’s education and school.
 You will be able to view your child’s academic history, test results, attendance, and more.

 Student Enrichment and Special Programs

-Lowell offers an Emotional Support classroom for students with emotional disturbance and has an Autistic Support (AS) classroom.
+Lowell offers an Emotional Support classroom and an Autistic Support (AS) classroom.
 Both of these are K-2 settings.